Who knew you could make money by selling pop can tabs?

 This could be a great way to collect a lot of tabs, especially if you work for a larger employer.

 Side hustles such as collecting and selling pop can tabs are abundant, and there are many ways you can make some extra cash.
-This post on 50+ Creative Side Hustles is just one example of the side hustle ideas we aim to share on Well Kept Wallet.
+This can be a good way to get a little extra money each month, especially if you drink beverages that come in cans every day.